springtansy/signalling-game/README.md

 # Welcome to `signalling-game`!
-This repository is used for me to try to develop a railway simulator, where your objective is to be a signaller.
+We're making a game, where your objective is to be a signaller.